Conservation Starters

 Forests

 Healthy forests are critical to human and planetary health.
-They regulate and stabilize our climate and are the source of everything from clean air and water to food, fiber, and fuel.
-Forests are also one of the greatest sources of natural compounds for medicines, and they shield us from diseases.
+They regulate and stabilize our climate and are the source of everything from fresh air and clean water to food, fiber, and fuel.
+Forests are also the greatest library of natural compounds for medicines, and they shield us from diseases.
 Yet forests remain threatened by unsustainable agriculture, poorly planned infrastructure, and illegal logging, making their future uncertain.
 That’s why at WWF, we’re dedicated to conserving the world’s most important forests to sustain nature’s diversity, benefit our climate, and support human well-being.

 Kerry Cesareo